 Co-Founder & Producing Director

-In addition to being the Co-Founder & Producing Director of 7SSC, Christine also works as the Associate Director of Development for New York Theatre Workshop.
-She is a winner and nominee of multiple regional press awards for both acting and directing, and has over a decade of non-profit experience in marketing and development.
+In addition to being the Co-Founder & Producing Director of 7SSC, Christine also works as Director of Marketing & Development for the Firehouse Center for the Arts in Newburyport, MA.
+Prior to joining the Firehouse team, she served as the Associate Director of Development for New York Theatre Workshop, a Tony Award-winning Off-Broadway theater in NYC.
+She is a winner and nominee of multiple regional press awards for both acting and directing, and has over 15 years of non-profit experience in marketing and development.
 She is an alumna of the University of New Hampshire with dual degrees in Theatre and Communication.